YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 This digital adaptation is unofficial content from KULT: Divinity Lost, licensed under the [Helmgast Content Policy](https://helmgast.se/en/meta/fan-content-policy).
 In addition, this project includes:

-- **Content and logo**: [Kult Divinity Lost] (https://kultdivinitylost.com/) is © 2021 Cabinet Licensing LLC.
+- **Content and logo**: KULT and associated logos, characters, names and likenesses are trademarks or registered trademarks of Cabinet Licensing LLC.
+[Kult Divinity Lost] (https://kultdivinitylost.com/) is developed and published by Helmgast AB.
+Used with permission.
 All rights reserved.
 Portions of this project protected by this copyright may not be distributed commercially or freely.
 This includes illustrations, logo and text covered by copyright.

 - **Original Soundtrack**: [Kult Divinity Lost OST](https://helmgast.bandcamp.com/album/kult-divinity-lost-original-game-soundtrack) is © 2018 Helmgast AB.
 All rights reserved.
 Audio tracks are copyrighted and may not be distributed commercially or freely.

 - **Source Code**: All source code _(javascript, css, etc.)_ is licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 - **Foundry VTT**: The project is created in accordance with the [Foundry VTT Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).

-- **Icons** : The icons in the `img/icons/` folder are courtesy of [Game-icons.net](https://game-icons.net/) and are licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

 ## Prerequisites